Alpine Wonderland: Switzerland 8 Day Itinerary

-As a member of the United Nations, Switzerland is considered to be one of the most prosperous and stable countries in the world.
-On top of that, it’s known for its neutrality policy, which has kept the country out of war since 1505.
+As a member of the United Nations, Switzerland is considered to be one of the most prosperous and stable countries in the world and its neutrality has kept the country out of war since 1505.
+On our road trip I know that we felt super safe the entire time, which is always an added bonus on any adventure!

-This 8 Day Switzerland Itinerary includes the exact journey I took, which provides a logical route that minimises backtracking and allows you to experience the diverse landscapes and attractions of Switzerland.
+This 8 Day Switzerland Itinerary provides a logical route that minimises backtracking and allows you to experience the diverse landscapes and attractions on offer in this alpine wonderland.

-Please note that if you are looking to have a relaxing Swiss holiday, this itinerary is not for you!
-However, you can always make it less full on by adding a few extra nights at each of the incredible locations explored below.
+Please note that if you’re looking to have a slow Swiss holiday, this 8 day Switzerland itinerary is not for you!
+However, you can always make it less intense by adding a few extra nights at each of the incredible locations explored below.

-Here is a quick overview of this amazing Switzerland itinerary, which starts and ends in Zurich:
+Here is a quick overview of this amazing 8 Day Switzerland Itinerary, which starts and ends in Zurich:

 🗺️ Day 1: Zurich – Start your trip in Zurich, the largest city in Switzerland.
 Explore the city’s vibrant culture and beautiful waterfront.

-🗺️ Day 2: St. Moritz – Travel southeast towards St. Moritz, a renowned Alpine resort offering stunning mountain scenery and awesome outdoor activities.
+🗺️ Day 2: St. Moritz – Next up on the 8 Day Switzerland Itinerary is travelling southeast towards St. Moritz, a renowned Alpine resort offering stunning mountain scenery and awesome outdoor activities.

-🗺️ Day 3: Interlaken – Head to Interlaken.
+🗺️ Day 3: Interlaken – On day 3 of the 8 Day Switzerland Itinerary, head to Interlaken.
 This picturesque town is the gateway to breathtaking landscapes and outdoor adventures.

-🗺️ Day 4: Jungfrau – Explore the stunning Jungfrau region, which is known as the ‘Top of Europe’.
+🗺️ Day 4: Jungfrau – Next up, explore the stunning Jungfrau region, which is known as the ‘Top of Europe’.

-🗺️ Day 5: Bern – Travel to Bern, the capital city of Switzerland.
+🗺️ Day 5: Bern – On day 5 of this epic 8 Day Switzerland Itinerary, travel to Bern, the capital city of Switzerland.
 Discover its well-preserved medieval old town, UNESCO World Heritage sites, and welcoming atmosphere.

-🗺️ Day 6: Geneva – Make your way to Geneva and spend the day exploring all this beautiful city has to offer.
+🗺️ Day 6: Geneva – Make your way to Geneva on day 6 of the 8 Day Switzerland Itinerary and spend the day exploring all this beautiful city has to offer.

-🗺️ Day 7: Zurich Take the scenic route back to Zurich, making some incredible stops en route.
+🗺️ Day 7: Zurich On the penultimate day of this 8 Day Switzerland Itinerary, take the scenic route back to Zurich, making some incredible stops en route.
 Continue checking out the top things to do in this delightful city.

-🗺️ Day 8: Depart Zurich – Finish exploring the highlights of Zurich and say goodbye (for now) to Switzerland! 😭
+🗺️ Day 8: Depart Zurich – On the final day of this amazing 8 Day Switzerland Itinerary, finish exploring the highlights of Zurich and say goodbye (for now) to Switzerland!

 However, if you have more time, I thoroughly recommend adding an extra day or so in each location or perhaps venturing to some other destinations not mentioned in this guide, such as Zermatt via the Glacier Express, which is one of the world’s most scenic train journeys.

 Arriving in Switzerland by plane is the easiest and most convenient way to start your adventure in this awe-inspiring country.
-If you plan on following this exact itinerary, then I recommend flying into Zurich International Airport (ZRH) and beginning your trip around Switzerland from here.
+If you plan on following this exact 8 day Switzerland itinerary, then I recommend flying into Zurich International Airport (ZRH) and beginning your trip around Switzerland from here.

 However, visiting Switzerland in Winter (December – March) is absolutely magical as everywhere is enveloped in glistening white snow.
 You’ll also be able to go skiing in the Swiss Alps.